vrajkumar128/academic-cv/content/authors/admin/_index.md

     url: https://www.pitt.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include climate change, machine learning, and computational cognitive science.
+bio: My research interests include computational cognitive science, machine learning, and climate change.

 # Interests to show in About widget
 interests: